nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 to refer to the information of animals that have been deleted long ago.
 When executed, this command will create a snapshot of the current `ZooKeep` book data, saved as a file with the user specified file name.

-Please refer to the [FAQs](#faq) to find out how to load a snapshot that you have saved.
+Please refer to the [FAQ](#faq) to find out how to load a snapshot that you have saved.

 Format: `snap FILE_NAME`